Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Introduction

 There are several common approaches to enforcing continuous symmetries in NNs.
 Data augmentation can be used to train a model to have a particular sparsity structure and become approximately symmetric.
-However, when model complexity and interpretability are of concern, as is the case in particle physics and jet substructure analyses, a different approach is helpful.
-Similar issues arise with approaches that use preprocessing/normalization, which moreover come with inherent ambiguities and discontinuities that can be detrimental for sufficiently complex tasks.
+However, when model complexity and interpretability are of concern, as is the case in many particle physics applications, a different approach is helpful.
+Similar issues arise when using data preprocessing or normalization, which often come with inherent ambiguities and discontinuities that can be detrimental for more complex tasks.

 Traditionally, ML algorithms are evaluated based on basic performance metrics such as accuracy and computational cost.
-However, in contexts where the trained algorithms are treated not only as predictors or generators, but as actual models for some process, -- which is especially true in scientific applications -- other metrics of model quality are valuable.
-Model complexity (defined as e.g.~the number of parameters), explainability and interpretability can be important for making a viable physics model out of an ML algorithm.
-Further, certain problem-specific properties such as symmetries can be critical as well.
+However, in contexts where the trained algorithms are treated not only as predictors or generators, but as actual models for physical processes -- which is especially true in scientific applications -- other metrics of model quality are valuable.
+Model complexity (e.g.~the number of parameters), explainability and interpretability are also important for using an ML algorithm as a viable physics model.
+Furthermore, certain problem-specific properties such as symmetries can be critical as well.
 Symmetries in ML are known to produce less complex models which respect basic geometrical rules and arguably provide more opportunities for interpretability and explainability (e.g.~convolutional neural network (CNN) kernels are often interpreted as visual features).
-Even in realistic settings where the symmetries are merely approximate, symmetry-constrained architectures often outperform more general architectures in terms of pure accuracy (see e.g.~Section~\ref{toptagging}), but even in cases when that is not true symmetric architectures should not be discounted due to their other benefits.
-For these reasons, as advocated for in Ref.~\cite{Snowmass21}, we have adopted an approach of building all symmetries directly into the PELICAN network architecture itself, similar to the inherent translational symmetry of CNNs.
+Even in realistic settings where the symmetries are merely approximate, symmetry-constrained architectures often outperform more general architectures in terms of pure accuracy (see e.g. \secref{toptagging}), but even in cases when that is not true, symmetric architectures should not be discounted due to their other benefits.
+For these reasons, as advocated for in ref.~\cite{Snowmass21}, we have adopted the approach of building all symmetries directly into the PELICAN network architecture itself, similar to the inherent translational symmetry of CNNs.